African peanut stew is a rich, flavorful, and nutritious one-pot recipe with peanut butter, tomatoes, sweet potatoes, aromatic spices, and chickpeas.

 Serves well with

-• Rice or Bread: African peanut stew serves well with brown rice, but it’s also delicious with bread such as warm pita, naan bread, or any other flatbread to sop up the thick, creamy juices.
+• Rice or Bread: African peanut stew is good with brown rice or basmati rice, but it’s also delicious with bread such as warm pitanaan, or any other flatbread to sop up the thick, creamy juices.

-• Lime juice: a squeeze of fresh lime juice is a must because its acidity cuts through the creaminess of the peanut butter.
-Substitute lemon juice for lime.
+• Lime juice: A squeeze of fresh lime juice is a must because its acidity cuts through the peanut butter’s creaminess.
+You can substitute lemon juice for lime.

 • Quick pickled red onions: optional but delicious with this stew.
 They add freshness and a tangy flavor.
 You can make them in 10 minutes while the stew simmers.
 Substitute quick-pickled jalapeños.